Facebook Tips & Strategies

 Common Mistakes to Avoid

-As you get to work, sidestep these common pitfalls:
+As you work on your About section, sidestep these common pitfalls:

-• Leaving Fields Blank: An incomplete profile can look unprofessional and tells the algorithm (and your visitors) that you’re not very active or serious.
+• Leaving Fields Blank: An incomplete profile can look unprofessional and signals to the algorithm (and visitors) that you’re not very active or serious.

-• Using Insider Jargon: Your customers don't know the industry acronyms or technical terms you use internally.
-Always write in clear, simple language that anyone can understand.
+• Using Insider Jargon: Your customers don’t understand industry acronyms or technical terms you use internally.
+Always write in clear, simple language everyone can understand.

 • The "Set It and Forget It" Mindset: Businesses evolve.
-Revisit your "About" section every quarter, or any time you add a new service, change your hours, or hit a new milestone.
+Revisit your About section every quarter or whenever you add a new service, change hours, or reach a milestone.
 Keep it fresh and accurate.

-• Brand Inconsistency: Does the tone and information on your Facebook page match your website, your Instagram bio, and your LinkedIn profile?
-Your brand story should be consistent across every platform to build recognition and trust.
+• Brand Inconsistency: Does the tone and information on your Facebook page match your website, Instagram bio, and LinkedIn profile?
+Consistency across platforms builds recognition and trust.

 Final Thoughts

-Taking the time to thoughtfully complete and optimize your Facebook "About" section is one of the highest-return activities you can do for your page.
-It’s a foundational step that transforms your profile from a simple online presence into an effective tool for discovery, credibility, and brand building.
+Investing time in thoughtfully completing and optimizing your Facebook "About" section is one of the highest-return activities for your page.
+It transforms your profile from a simple online presence into an effective tool for discovery, credibility, and brand building.

-Of course, keeping all of your platforms up-to-date is just one piece of the puzzle.
-At Postbase, we built our tool to simplify the rest of your social media workload, especially if your strategy is heavily focused on video, Reels, and Shorts.
-By putting visual planning, multi-platform scheduling, and all your engagement into one clean dashboard, we help you stay consistent without the headache of managing everything across multiple tabs and apps.
+Of course, keeping all your platforms updated is just one piece of the puzzle.
+At , we built our tool to simplify the rest of your social media workload - especially if your strategy heavily involves video, Reels, and Shorts.
+By unifying visual planning, multi-platform scheduling, and engagement management into one clean dashboard, we help you stay consistent without the headache of managing multiple tabs and apps.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.